-When building from source on Linux and macOS, you will need to have the gmp and tinfo libraries installed.
+When building from source on Linux and macOS, you will need to have the gmp, tinfo, and zlib libraries installed.
 These are pretty common, so you may already have them.
 On Debian-like systems (e.g. Ubuntu), use:

 '''

-sudo apt install libtinfo-dev libgmp-dev
+sudo apt install libtinfo-dev libgmp-dev zlib1g-dev

 '''